build-server-protocol/build-server-protocol/docs/bsp.md

 # Build Server Protocol

-This document describes version 1.0 of the build server protocol.
+This document describes version 2.0 (WIP) of the build server protocol.

 Edits to this specification can be made via a pull request against this markdown document.